Don´t leave home without these seven Northern lights holiday essentials in your bag.

-Assuming you realise you´re going to need normal clothes and toiletries, this list is made up of things you might forget – or simply didn´t know you´ll want to have for your Northern Lights holiday.
+Assuming you realise you´re going to need regular clothes and toiletries, this list is made up of things you might forget – or simply didn´t know you´ll want to have for your Northern Lights holiday.

 Taking pictures of the Northern Lights is not as straightforward as you might think.
-Read our guide to photographing the Northern Lights for tips on techniques and equipment
+Read our guide to photographing the Northern Lights for tips on techniques and equipment.

 Yes, this is all about keeping warm.
 These fantastically heated insoles will keep you warm even on the coldest nights.
 The same goes for gloves.
-Imagine not having cold fingers
+Imagine not having cold fingers.

-You´ll be heading to the Arctic in the dark season, so it is going to be dark.
+You´ll be heading to the Arctic in the dark season, so it is going to be very dark.
 Pack a torch, just in case.

 You will see kids and grownups alike wearing these handy little cloth tubes all over town.
-Wear them with a scarf and headpiece under your beanie to stop that bitterly cold wind from getting in your neck
+Wear them with a scarf and headpiece under your beanie to stop that bitterly cold wind from getting in your neck.